Pride in Your Roots: The Life of a Bengali-American Teenager

 Photo from when I lived in Chittagong, Bangladesh

 Hi, my name's Raeed, I am a Bangladeshi who has lived in America for more than 5 years.
 I was born in Japan as a Bangladeshi citizen, where I lived until I was 2.
 Following this I spent 1 year in Bangladesh before moving to the United States.
 Here I was in an area with very few Bangladeshis around, but I was lucky enough to have 2 Bengali parents, who always reminded me of my roots and immersed me in my culture.
-I was taught from a young age to only speak Bangla at home and eat like a Bangla.
+I was taught from a young age to only speak Bangla at home and eat like a Bangladeshi.

 One good thing that came out of this was that I never hesitate to tell someone where I am from, because I love my country and was taught to love it by my parents.
 From the extensive history to the amazing food, I know and have constantly been fascinated by Bangladesh.
 Oftentimes, I don't get to enjoy many things over there as I've spent a lot of time away.
 Most of the time at school and in public I do not get the opportunity to speak my native tongue or enjoy Bengali foods and culture.

 But when I get home, I can quickly be met with amazing foods such as chicken curry, beef curry, red spinach, okras, and many more!
 One of my favorite foods is actually a snack we call "chanachur", which is a spicy delicacy most often eaten during the afternoon or at odd times.
-After removing the packaging, it is quickly put into a large bowl and prepared with onions, spinach, mustard oil, lemons, and love.
+After removing the packaging, it is quickly put into a large bowl and prepared with onions, cilantro, mustard oil, lemons, and love.
 The outcome is a delicious taste that will stay with you (and burn) for a few minutes.

 "Jhal Muri" is a meal based on Chanachur